A beginner’s guide to online sales meetings: everything you need to know to plan for success

 To ensure that technical issues don't interrupt the flow of the call, you can provide the person you’re meeting with a few tips on using the software of your choice.
 An email containing the essential information can help you both with handling the digital appointment.
 Make sure you pick a tool that is easy to use even for beginners and has an intuitive onboarding process.

-On top of that, don’t forget to focus on them during the sales meeting itself.
+On top of that, don’t forget to focus on them during the virtual sales meeting itself.
 Shift your attention from your services to their business and their problems.
 Put them at the center of attention and let them feel they’re the priority.

 #2.
 Treat it like a normal sales meeting